woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 3. Set the column names and data formats for the files as described below in this documentation.
 4. Before importing, run the importer in test mode first to avoid unexpected outcomes, test mode can be enabled by checking the box displayed after the CSV columns headers have been mapped.
 Enabling this option puts the plugin in a test mode where all the errors and warnings will the caught and displayed to you before any orders with the subscriptions are created.
 Any rows with errors will not be imported however, rows with warnings will be.
 5. Fix any errors and unnecessary warnings with your import file and repeat until the test-mode run completes cleanly or continue the import from here, regardless of errors.
+6. Disable any order and subscription related emails you do not want to send under "WooCommerce > Settings > Emails".
+When a subscription is imported, an order is created to record the subscription's details and that order is marked as completed.
+If you have the "Order Complete" email enabled, this email will be sent to the customer.

-## Formatting you CSV file
+## Formatting your CSV file
-The Subscriptions CSV Import suite makes it easy to import CSV to WooCommerce.
-However, there are several general formatting rules which you must adhere:
+The Subscriptions CSV Import suite makes it possible to bulk import subscriptions, but only if data is formatted correctly.

+These are the general formatting rules which your CSV data must adhere to:
 * The first row must include column headers - this is so the plugin knows where to map the fields.
+* All values should be surrounded with double-quotes "" to ensure proper parsing.
-* Each Subscription has its own row.
+* Each subscription should have its own row.
+Not all columns need to be completed for all rows.
-* Date fields should be in the simplified format of MM/DD/YYYY for instance, the following is a valid date value: 12/04/2014
+* Locality fields: two-letter country and state/county abbreviations should be used when possible.
+* Date fields should be in the format YYYY-MM-DD HH:MM:SS (MySQL format).
+You can use the simplified form of YYYY-MM-DD to specify just a day or YYYY-MM-DD HH:MM:SS to specify a day and time.
+If specifying a time, use 24hour time and GMT/UTC as the timezone.
+For example, a valid value to set a date to the 12th of April 2014: '2014-04-12'.
+To set the date to 1:00pm on that day, the value should be: 2014-04-12 13:00:00.

 ## Importing Subscriptions
 Importing subscriptions involves setting up a CSV file containing various column headers.
 The currently supported headers fall under one of the three groups: Customers, Subscription, Orders.
 If any of the following values are used in the CSV as column headers, they will automatically be selected upon entering the mapping process.